drush-ops/drush/docs/commands.md

   }
   ```
   then the Drush global commands class namespace should be `My\Custom\Library\Drush\Commands` and the class file should be located under the `src/Drush/Commands` directory.
-* The class and file name ends with `*DrushCommands`, e.g. `FooDrushCommands`.
+* The class and file name ends with `*Commands`, e.g. `FooCommands`.

 Unlike commands defined in Drupal modules, global commands don't benefit from dependency injection.
-However, it's still possible to interact with Drupal container services by using the `\Drupal::services()` static method.
-This can be achieved by defining the bootstrap level in the command attributes (see https://www.drush.org/latest/bootstrap) for details.
+However, it's still possible to interact with Drupal container services by using the `\Drupal::service()` static method.
+This can be achieved by defining the bootstrap level in the command attributes (see [bootstrap](bootstrap.md) for details).
 A global command needing access to Drupal services should use the `DrupalBootLevels::FULL` bootstrap level.

 ### \[deprecated\] Commands discovered by configuration